microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/exchange-iis-worker-dropping-webshell.md

-# Exchange vulnerability creating web shells via UMWorkerProcess
+# Exchange Server IIS dropping web shells and other artifacts

 This query was originally published in the threat analytics report, "Exchange Server zero-days exploited in the wild".